How to Get Into Investment Banking?

 - Concentrate on the knowledge as well as marks: Only knowledge won’t count.
 You need to have proof of it.
 People who have great GPAs will easily impress the top banks and they will be the first preference for interviewers.

-- Do an MBA from top-notch Institute: It is difficult to score high in investment banking without an MBA from a top notch institute.
+- Do an MBA from the top-notch Institute: It is difficult to score high in investment banking without an MBA from a top-notch institute.
 Top tier banks usually hire MBAs because of the following reasons –

-- When you get into top-notch MBA Institute, a pre-screening is already done; otherwise, you wouldn’t have been chosen at the first place.
-It saves banks time to screen top class candidates from general ones.
+- When you get into the top-notch MBA Institute, a pre-screening is already done; otherwise, you wouldn’t have been chosen in the first place.
+It saves banks time to screen top-class candidates from general ones.

-- As after MBA, you directly join as an associate (in most of the cases), you are given a lot of responsibilities and you don’t need to do all the work (you can delegate the most to analysts under you).
+- After MBA, you directly join as an associate (in most of the cases), you are given a lot of responsibilities and you don’t need to do all the work (you can delegate the most to analysts under you).
 As a result, the attrition rate at banks gets reduced.

 - Build networks: Online applications don’t work.
-How can online applications beat up face to face relationships?
+How can online applications beat-up face to face relationships?
 Instead of submitting applications, call up the top bankers directly and ask for advice or suggestion about how to get into investment banking.
-They will suggest you and help you understand how to get in.
+They will suggest to you and help you understand how to get in.
 Moreover, you will have a relationship built up with them instantly.
 During your MBA as well, build a network as much as you can.
-Talk to people who have already passed out from the institute.
+Talk to people who have already passed out of the institute.
 Build rapport with the professors.
 And also with students who would have different backgrounds and different things to share.
-Building network will always triumph online applications.
+Building networks will always triumph online applications.